GFCI (Ground Fault Circuit Interrupter) Electrical Safety Concept

 The Cord-Connected Type of GFCI is an attachment plug incorporating the GFCI module.
 It protects the cord and any equipment attached to the cord.
 The attachment plug has a non-standard appearance with test and reset buttons.
 Like the portable type, it incorporates a no-voltage release device that will disconnect power to the load if any supply conductor is open.

-GFCI is a protective device, but it can only protect when it has been properly installed and tested.
+GFCI is a protective device, but it can only be protected when it has been properly installed and tested.
+Hence, it is necessary to install it according to the statutory requirements to ensure the safety of individuals where necessary.

 How to identify powerline voltage level and safe clearance level

-15 necessary precaution to ensure safe use of electrical equipment
+15 necessary precautions to ensure safe use of electrical equipment